illinois/systems-encyclopedia/src/articles/lde.md

 <p><a href="https://commons.wikimedia.org/wiki/File:Priv_rings.svg#/media/File:Priv_rings.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Priv_rings.svg/1200px-Priv_rings.svg.png" class="center-img" width="50%" alt="Priv rings.svg"></a><br>By <a href="https://en.wikipedia.org/wiki/User:Hertzsprung" class="extiw" title="wikipedia:User:Hertzsprung">Hertzsprung</a> at <a href="https://en.wikipedia.org/wiki/" class="extiw" title="wikipedia:">English Wikipedia</a>, <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=8950144">Link</a></p>

-An important thing to note is that OS not required to use every single ring as defined by the architecture.
+An important thing to note is that OS is not required to use every single ring as defined by the architecture.
 In the case of x86, most operating systems do not use rings 1 and 2 and strictly separate permissions into two discrete modes called **kernel mode** and **user mode**, where kernel mode is analogous to ring 0, and user mode is analogous to ring 3.

 ## Switching CPU modes with syscalls